alltechdev/gplay-apk-downloader/README.md

+If you are wondering where https://apkdl.dietdroid.com went, click on the link for a brief explanation.

 # GPlay APK Downloader

 Download APKs from Google Play Store.
 Can merge split APKs (App Bundles) into single installable APKs.